BrokenScience/IGME470/README.md

+# IGME470 Blog Post 3 - Variable Resistor
+I set up a basic circuit with the tempature sensor [TMP36](https://www.adafruit.com/product/165?gclid=EAIaIQobChMIsdXDwLup2QIVCYrICh3CRAAwEAQYAyABEgLHNfD_BwE).
+Despite my best efforts, I was not able to get the serial reading to go above 215 (which is the tempature of my hands) or below 200 (blowing on it).
+It clearly doesn't fluctuate very much as that was roughly a change of 30 degrees F. It would take a much more signifigant temperature change go above 250 or below 100.
+According to Adafruit the tempature sensor only ranges between -50C and 125C at 0V output and 1.75V output respectivly.
+I can't think of any future project that could use such a range, so I do not plan on using it.

 # IGME470 Blog Post 2 - Blink
 For this project I created a game out of some LEDs and an arduino Nano.
 This game has 2 players fight for best of 5  in 1 dementional pong.
 Each player must press their button when the light is in one of their 2 red LEDs to send the light back.
 Each bounce increases the speed of the light untill someone fails to hit the button on time.